 Preheat the oven to 400 degrees F. Lightly spray or coat a glass or ceramic pie pan with cooking spray or butter.

-Next make 4 holes in the sides of your dough with a butter knife or a skewer.
+Next, make four holes in the sides of your dough with a butter knife or a skewer.
 I use a visual cross hatch to ensure the holes are evenly spaced.
-You will later place string through these holes to hang your feeder.
+You will later place the string through these holes to hang your feeder.

 Place your dough in your pre-heated oven on the center rack for 15-18 minutes.
 The bread should be golden brown and somewhat crisp when removed.
 Allow to cool on a wire rack and then dry overnight before use.
 Cover with a dry towel if you like.

-The next day, take cotton twine cut into 2 even strands, plus one longer piece for hanging.
-Feed the cotton twine strands through your pre made holes.
+The next day, take cotton twine cut into two even strands, plus one longer piece for hanging.
+Feed the cotton twine strands through your pre-made holes.
 Make sure your bread bowl feeder is balanced when hung.
-Next take your feeder to your favorite tree and hang it using your last piece of twine.
+Next, take your feeder to your favorite tree and hang it using your last piece of twine.
 Fill with bird seed and watch the birds enjoy this treat.

 Ritual/Spell Work Focus:

-Throughout this process you will want to think about your intent.
+Throughout this process, you will want to think about your intent.
 Are you giving up a bad habit, cleansing yourself of negativity, or making an offering to your patron Deities?
-I find creating my own mantra works best.
+I find creating a mantra works best.
 Take a few moments and think of a clever rhyme or statement for your working.
 Make it easy to remember.
 The KISS method always works best.